szemkoff/azurecharters/docs/WEBSITE_STRUCTURE_ALIGNMENT.md

 # Website Structure Alignment

 ## Overview
-This document compares the planned website structure from documentation against the current implementation, identifying gaps and providing recommendations for alignment.
-Last updated: April 30, 2025.
+This document compares the sales-optimized website structure against the current implementation, identifying gaps and providing recommendations for alignment.
+Last updated: May 1, 2025.

 ## Current vs. Planned Structure